Posted on: 15 July 2021

 The painting was entered into our Fine Art auction in June 2021, and following extensive pre-sale publicity, we saw ferocious interest in the painting from across the globe, from private buyers in America to the UK, the international fine art market elite was fighting to have the opportunity to acquire this historic portrait.
 Among the underbidders was London dealer Philip Mould who stated ‘You could well imagine how museums on both sides of the Atlantic would desire such an image, with present needs to broaden subject matter and diversity in public collections’.

-After an intense bidding battle between telephone and online bidders the panting finally sold to a UK bidder for over a quarter of a million pounds (£220,000 plus buyers premium).
+After an intense bidding battle between telephone and online bidders the painting finally sold to a UK bidder for over a quarter of a million pounds (£220,000 plus buyers premium).

 To say that I was utterly delighted with the result that we achieved for this incredibly important work of art is a huge understatement.
 It has been incredibly special to be a very small part of this paintings journey and I feel sure that our re-discovery of this fundamentally historically important painting will contribute to the re-writing of art history.